Yotam Ottolenghi

-Yotam Assaf Ottolenghi (יותם אוטולנגי; born 14 December 1968) is an Israeli-born British chef, restaurateur, and food writer.
+Yotam Assaf Ottolenghi (יותם אוטולנגי; born 14 December 1968) is an Israeli-British chef, restaurateur, and food writer.
 Alongside Sami Tamimi, he is the co-owner of nine delis and restaurants in London and Bicester Village and the author of several bestselling cookbooks, including Ottolenghi: The Cookbook (2008), Plenty (2010), Jerusalem (2012) and Simple (2018).

 Biography

 Yotam Ottolenghi was born to Jewish parents in Jerusalem and raised in its Ramat Denya suburb, the son of Michael Ottolenghi, a chemistry professor at Hebrew University and Ruth Ottolenghi, a high school principal.
 He is of Italian Jewish and German Jewish descent and often spent his childhood summers in Italy.
 He has an older sister, Tirza Florentin.
 His younger brother, Yiftach, was killed by friendly fire in 1992 during his military service.
 Ottolenghi is an Italian name, an Italianised form of Ettlingen, a town in Baden-Württemberg from which Jews were expelled in the 15th and 16th centuries; many settled in Northern Italy.

 Ottolenghi was conscripted into the Israel Defence Forces in 1989, serving three years in IDF intelligence headquarters.
 He then studied at the Adi Lautman Interdisciplinary Programme for Outstanding Students of Tel Aviv University where in 1997, he completed a combined bachelor's and master's degree in comparative literature; his thesis was on the philosophy of the photographic image.
 While working on his thesis, Ottolenghi served as a night copy editor for Haaretz.
 In 1997, Ottolenghi and his then partner Noam Bar moved to Amsterdam, where he edited the Hebrew section of the Dutch-Jewish weekly NIW.
 He later relocated to London to study French pastry cooking at Le Cordon Bleu.

-Ottolenghi met his partner Karl Allen in 2000; they married in 2012 and live in Camden, London, with their two sons, born in 2013 and 2015.
+Ottolenghi met Karl Allen in 2000, they married in 2012 and had two sons, born in 2013 and 2015.
 In 2013, Ottolenghi "came out as a gay father" in a Guardian essay that detailed the lengthy process of conceiving their first son via gestational surrogacy, an option that he believes should be more widely available to those who cannot conceive naturally.
+Ottolenghi and Allen have since separated in 2025.